Breeze/northwind-demo/STEPS-Client-React.md

 Next, open a command prompt in the `NorthwindCore` directory, and follow the steps below:

-1. `npx create-react-app northwind-rrr --typescript --use-npm`
+1. `npx create-react-app northwind-react --typescript --use-npm`

 Now you should have a `NorthwindCore/northwind-react` directory containing the React app.
 Try it out: